Sustainability certifications are labels that show a product, service, or company meets certain environmental, social, or non-toxic standards.

 Relates to: Health and wellness in building design and operation.

-Requirements: Buildings must meet performance standards in air quality, water quality, lighting, thermal comfort, nourishment, movement, materials, sound, and mental well-being.
+What are the Requirements: Buildings must meet performance standards in air quality, water quality, lighting, thermal comfort, nourishment, movement, materials, sound, and mental well-being.
 Certification requires independent verification.

-Description: WELL Building Standard certifies spaces designed to enhance human health and well-being through science-based building strategies.
+What does it mean: WELL Building Standard certifies spaces designed to enhance human health and well-being through science-based building strategies.
 It's currently in use on over 4,000 projects in over 60 countries.

 Link: WELL Building Standard